AMWA-TV/bcp-003/security-proposal.md

 Once a client has obtained a web token from the the authentication server it may then use that token in API calls it makes.
-The token is placed in the header of the request, but otherwise the request is the same as it would normally be when using the API.
+The token is placed in the authorisation header of the request, but otherwise the request is the same as it would normally be when using the API.

 As JSON Web Tokens are not encrypted themselves, it is important that